General Terms and Conditions

 5.1 The buyer determines the place of performance.

-6. Materials supply, models and equipment
+6. Materials supply, templates and equipment

-6.1 Materials supply: If the buyer supplies the seller with materials needed for contract performance, these shall remain the property of the buyer.
+6.1 Materials supply: if the buyer supplies the seller with materials needed for contract performance, these shall remain the property of the buyer.
 They have to be designated as such and excluded.
 The seller shall check the materials upon receipt.
 Any damage detected is to be notified to the buyer immediately in writing.

 7. Import regulations